krzysztof-owczarek/kowczarek.github.io/content/kind_of_aliases_in_subshell.md

 <img width="994" alt="image" src="https://github.com/krzysztof-owczarek/kowczarek.github.io/assets/38732989/916fbce0-6c81-49cd-8baf-9b3550603f43">

-### Important disclaimer regarding Warp Terminal
+Workloads on the screenshot are default workloads available in the Warp Terminal.

-I am not connected to the company behind Warp Terminal in any way.
-They just happaned to be a tool that I have found while searching for the solution for a problem.
+### Important disclaimer

-Warp Terminal has been once recommended to me by a highschool friend, that worked for Warp at that moment as an engineer.
+I am not connected to the company behind Warp Terminal in any way - it just happens to be a tool with a potential solution to the problem.

-I had placed my trust in a person, not in the company, therefore **I am not recommending you** to use Warp given their log-in [policy](https://docs.warp.dev/getting-started/privacy) - you have to make this decision on your own.
+Given Warp Terminal log in [policy](https://docs.warp.dev/getting-started/privacy) - you have to make the decision about using it yourself.